kamlishgoswami/Data-Science-Portfolio/README.md

 •	Split the data into training and testing sets using a 75% training and 25% testing split.

-•	Optimized Linear Regressor, Lasso Regressor, Decision Tree Regressor and Support Vector Regressor using GridSearchCV to reach the best model
+•	Optimized Linear Regressor, Lasso Regressor, Decision Tree Regressor and Support Vector Regressor using GridSearchCV to reach the best

-•	Selected the best model based on evaluation metrics and GridSearchCV results.
+  model

 •	Developed a client-facing API using FastAPI to provide real estate price predictions based on the deployed model.